-I guess brass rubbing is quite a British thing but I think we have all tried rubbing a crayon or pencil on paper over a bumpy surface beneath to see the pattern emerge and essentially that's what brass rubbing is all about.
+Brass rubbing is quite a British thing but if you've tried rubbing a crayon or pencil on paper over a bumpy surface beneath to see the pattern emerge, that's essentially what brass rubbing is all about.

-British churches have/had many brass commemorative plaques and it was once popular to try and reproduce the image on paper by rubbing wax on paper laid on top.
+British churches have featured many brass commemorative plaques and it was once popular to try and reproduce the image on paper by rubbing wax on paper laid on top.

 The "brass" is the metal plaque and the London Brass Rubbing Centre have nearly 100 replica brasses to chose from with popular images such as medieval knights, George & the Dragon, and William Shakespeare.
 All are mounted on wooden blocks so can be moved and there are tables for you to sit at so it's a civilized pastime.
-And don't forget the cafe is just next door and you can bring your cuppa through which is what I did.
+And don't forget the cafe is just next door and you can bring your cuppa through.

-Once you choose your brass (starting price £4.50 in 2017), staff prepare it by securing a piece of black paper across the brass before explaining the techniques to follow to get the best result.
-I thought it would just be "rub like a mad woman" but there are ways to do it to achieve a professional finish and staff are happy to explain to all beginners, whatever their age.
+Once you choose your brass (starting price £4.50 in 2018), staff prepare it by securing a piece of black paper across the brass before explaining the techniques to follow to get the best result.
+It may seem simple, but there are ways to do it to achieve a professional finish and staff are happy to explain to all beginners, whatever their age.